alexdong/consilio/README.md

 2. **Consult**: Assembling a group of relevant perspectives and seeking detailed, targeted opinions from them.
 Think of it as a vast support network of advisors.

+Consilio is designed to help you make better decisions by providing a structured way to think through important decisions.
+Here is a typical session where on the left on the screen, I am updating the decision document and on the right, I am interacting with Consilio.

+## Decision.md File

 To get started, create a **decision document**.
 This document captures:

 - The context of the decision